ds2-lab/LambdaFS-Benchmarking/README.md

 There are two scripts to help setup the configuration file for you.
 These are `scripts/get_client_ips.sh` and `scripts/create_benchmark_config.py`.

+### **The `get_client_ips.sh` Script**

 The `get_client_ips.sh` script is called by `create_benchmark_config.py`; you shouldn't need to execute `get_client_ips.sh` yourself.

-### **The `get_client_ips.sh` Script**
-The `get_client_ips.sh` expects a single command-line argument: the name of the EC2 autoscaling group associated with the other client VMs for your λFS or HopsFS deployment.
+That being said, the `get_client_ips.sh` expects a single command-line argument: the name of the EC2 autoscaling group associated with the other client VMs for your λFS or HopsFS deployment.
 This autoscaling group is created automatically by the `create_aws_infrastrucutre.py` script available in the λFS repository.
 If you do not specify the name of the autoscaling group when executing `get_client_ips.sh`, it will default to `"lambdafs_clients_ag"`.

 ### **The `create_benchmark_config.py` Script**